root-project/web/for_developers/root7/index.md

 If for any reasons `TWebCanvas` does not provide required functionality, one always can disable it.
 Either by specifying `root --web=off` when starting ROOT or by setting `Canvas.Name: TRootCanvas` in rootrc file.
 Please report your case at the [ROOT Forum](https://root-forum.cern.ch) so we can address it!

+## TWebCanvas on remote nodes

+Same as RBrowser, TWebCanvas can be used on remote nodes - using `rootssh` script.

 We highly appreciate your feedback!